 Endometrial Ablation is where the ‘Endometrium’ or the lining of the uterus is destroyed, including the base of the lining so it won’t ever grow back.
 It is a permanent procedure done under Light Anaesthetic or twilight sedation by a Gynocologist.
 It is only a day procedure and the actual surgery only takes a few minutes.
 Once the endometrium is permanently removed, it will also stop periods (because the lining will no longer ‘grow’ in preparation for an egg).

 Endometrial Ablation is done in Australia with a device known as ‘Bipolar Radiofrequency’.
 It involves inserting a ‘thermal balloon’ into the uterus (via the cervix) that is filled with fluid and carefully heated to high temperatures to burn the endometrium.
 EEEK.
 Sounds scary but apparently, it is painless if you go under a general.

 This is how the procedure is done.
-A balloon is inserted into the uterus via the cervix.
+A mesh device is inserted into the uterus via the cervix.